 In Ontario, there is both home education law, and policy.
 The laws (link here) are the government’s requirements, while policy (link here) is what the government would like to see followed.
-There is no legal onus to follow policy, while the law is binding.
+The law is binding but there is no legal onus to follow policy.

-If you are currently in communication with a school or school board, we suggest that PPM 131 is useful to set parameters for this relationship.
-It has been given by the government and thus it their way of advising school boards on their interaction with you.
-This memorandum does not change the home school community’s interpretation of the law nor what is required of home educators.
+If you are currently in communication with a school or school board, we suggest PPM 131 is useful to set parameters for this relationship.
+It has been given by the government and thus is their way of advising school boards on their interaction with you.
+This memorandum does not change the homeschool community’s interpretation of the law nor what is required of home educators.

 Date of Issue: